hashgraph/hedera-the-graph/envoy-auth-layer/README.md

 # Readme

-This is a POC auth-layer for Hedera-The-Graph implementation that will allow a node operator to publish a secured `admin port` of the-graph deployment for hedera.
+This is a token verification auth-layer for Hedera-The-Graph implementation that will allows a node operator to publish a secured `admin port` of the-graph deployment for hedera.

 Uses EnvoyProxy as a reverse proxy that handles the token verification (auth layer)